Elkhorn Creek Lodge

 Blagojevich and Chu

-Posted in energy, obama, politics by mountainmusings on December 12, 2008
+Posted in energy, obama, politics by Eugene Podrazik on December 12, 2008

 Blagojevich and Chu.
 An unlikely pair, but the bookends that will define the Obama presidency.
 For a while, I was impressed with some of Obama’s appointments.
 Though unwilling, I was actually impressed that Obama may actually rule from the standpoint of a center-left coalition; that governing stance being forced by circumstances.
 I very much believe, had the Democrats managed to rack up 60 senators, that Obama would have gone wild with his fondest left-left wet dreams.